orbiting/docs/guides/datavis.md

 ## Charts in our CMS

-Currently we have bar and line charts, see [styleguide](https://styleguide.republik.ch/charts) for all options.
+Currently we have bar and line charts, see [styleguide](https://styleguide.republik.ch/charts) for all options and examples.

 ### History

-Originally developt for the government report [«Wellbeing in Germany»](https://www.gut-leben-in-deutschland.de/static/LB/indicators).
+Originally developed for the government report [«Wellbeing in Germany»](https://www.gut-leben-in-deutschland.de/static/LB/indicators).

 - maps and box plots have not been ported yet